-Next, we modeled the number of outages without access to detailed disruption and restoration records.
-It should be noted that outage occurrence and system restoration can and do occur simultaneously, and the two opposite movements constitute the overall power outage evolution process.
-Therefore, modeling these two dynamics separately is not practical.
-Rather than modeling the physical process, we built a spatio-temporal model (see Methods) from customer power outages and weather data in which the number of outages in each geographical unit is regarded as a non-homogeneous Poisson process, and these processes interact with each other in an underlying topological space determined by distance and possible grid connectivity.
-The distribution of customer power outages in a geographical unit at any given time is specified by an \emph{occurrence rate of customer power outage} (referred to as \textquotedblleft outage occurrence rate\textquotedblright in the rest of this paper).
-To simulate customer outages in a power system in severe weather conditions, we assume that (1) the outage occurrence rate of a unit affected by extreme weather will grow as the cumulative weather effect builds until it reaches the system's minimal functionality, (2) a unit with a larger number of customer power outages has a better chance of raising the outage occurrence rate in its neighboring units (in the topological space) due to the potential damage to the large transmission network serving these units, and (3) the outage occurrence rate of a unit will also decline exponentially over time as the restoration plan is followed throughout the region.
+We now model the number of outages without knowing detailed disruption and restoration records.
+It should be noted that outage occurrence and system restoration may occur concurrently and the two opposite dynamics constitute the overall power outage evolution process.
+Thus, separately modeling these two dynamics is not practical.
+Rather than modeling the physical process, we directly build a spatio-temporal model from customer power outages and weather data, where the number of outages in each geographical unit is regarded as a non-homogeneous Poisson process, and these processes interact with each other in an underlying topological space determined by distance and possible grid connectivity.

+The distribution of customer power outages in a unit at any given time is specified by an \emph{occurrence rate of customer power outage} (we simply refer to it by outage occurrence rate in the rest of the paper).
+To be specific, we model the outage occurrence rate in each unit and at arbitrary time as a Poisson process, i.e., $N_{it} \sim \text{Poisson}(\lambda_{it})$, where the outage occurrence rate in unit $i$ at time $t$ can be characterized by $\lambda_{it}$.
+To simulate the customer outages in a power system under hazardous weather conditions, we assume that ($i$) The outage occurrence rate of a unit affected by extreme weather will grow as the accumulation of weather effect builds up until it reaches the system's minimal functionality; ($ii$) A unit with a larger number of customer power outages has a higher chance of raising the outage occurrence rate in its neighboring units (in the topological space) due to their connectivity; ($iii$) The outage occurrence rate of a unit will also decay exponentially over time as restoration plans are being conducted throughout the region.